 This paper presents a technique and an automated tool for finding security vulnerabilities in Web applications.
 Multi-user Web applications are responsible for handling much of the business on today's Internet.
-Such applications often manage sensitive data for many users, and that makes them attractive targets for attackers: up to 70% of recently reported vulnerabilities affected Web applications [5].
+Such applications often manage sensitive data for many users, and that makes them attractive targets for attackers: up to 70% of recently reported vulnerabilities affected Web applications [2].
 Therefore, security and privacy are of great importance for Web applications.

-Two classes of attacks are particularly common and damaging [5].
+Two classes of attacks are particularly common and damaging.
 In SQL injection (SQLI), the attacker executes malicious database statements by exploiting inadequate validation of data flowing from the user to the database.
-In cross-site scripting (XSS), the attacker executes malicious code on the victim's machine by exploiting inadequate validation of data flowing to statements that output HTML.
+In cross-site scripting (XSS), the attacker executes malicious Karthick Jayaraman Syracuse University kjayaram@syr.edu Michael D. Ernst MIT mernst@csail.mit.edu code on the victim's machine by exploiting inadequate validation of data flowing to statements that output HTML.
+In 2008, SQLI comprised 27% of Web-application vulnerabilities (up from 18% in 2007), and XSS comprised 24% (up from 21%) [2].

 Previous approaches to identifying SQLI and XSS vulnerabilities and preventing exploits include defensive coding, static analysis, dynamic monitoring, and test generation.
 Each of these approaches has its own merits, but also offers opportunities for improvement.
-Defensive coding [6] is error-prone and requires rewriting existing software to use safe libraries.
-Static analysis tools [19, 29] can produce false warnings and do not create concrete examples of inputs that exploit the vulnerabilities.
-Dynamic monitoring tools [13, 25, 27] incur runtime overhead on the running application and do not detect vulnerabilities until the code has been deployed.
-Black-box test generation does not take advantage of the application's internals, while previous whitebox techniques have not been shown to discover unknown vulnerabilities [30].
+Defensive coding [3] is error-prone and requires rewriting existing software to use safe libraries.
+Static analysis tools [12, 16, 29] can produce false warnings and do not create concrete examples of inputs that exploit the vulnerabilities.
+Dynamic monitoring tools [8,24,26] incur runtime overhead on the running application.
+Black-box test generation does not take advantage of the application's internals [27], while previous white-box techniques have not been shown to discover unknown vulnerabilities [30].

 We have created a new technique for identifying SQLI and XSS vulnerabilities.
-Unlike previous approaches, our technique works on unmodified existing code, creates concrete inputs that expose vulnerabilities, operates before software is deployed, has no overhead for the released software. and analyzes application internals to discover vulnerable code.
+Unlike previous approaches, our technique works on unmodified existing code, creates concrete inputs that expose vulnerabilities, has no overhead for the released software, and analyzes application internals to discover vulnerable code.
 As an implementation of our technique, we created ARDILLA, an automated tool for creating SQLI and XSS attacks in PHP/MySQL applications.
-ArdILLA is a white-box testing tool, i.e., it requires the source code of the application.
-ARDILLA is designed for testing PHP applications before deployment.
-Security vulnerabilities that ARDILLA identifies can be fixed before the software reaches the users because Ardilla creates concrete attacks that exploit the vulnerability.
 In our experiments, ARDILLA discovered 68 previously unknown vulnerabilities in five applications.